aplteam/Tatin/docs/PackageConfiguration.md

 You may define your own variables in a package configuration file.

-However, since we might add Tatin-specific variables at a later stage there is a danger of name clashes.
+However, since more Tatin-specific variables might be add at a later stage there is a danger of name clashes.
 This is avoided by a simple rule:

 The names of user defined variables _must_ start with an underscore.